tslocum/TinyIB/README.md

 **No database?
 No problem.**  Store posts as text files for a portable set-up capable of running on virtually any PHP host.

-**Not looking for an image board script?**  TinyIB is able to allow new threads without requiring an image, or even disallow images entirely.
-See the [Text Board Mode](https://gitlab.com/tslocum/tinyib/wikis/Text-Board-Mode) wiki page for instructions.
+**Not looking for an image board script?**  TinyIB is able to allow new threads without requiring an image, or disallow images entirely.

  - GIF, JPG, PNG, SWF, MP4 and WebM upload.
  - YouTube, Vimeo and SoundCloud embedding.